fedspendingtransparency/data-act-broker-backend/APISubmissionGuide.md

 ### Login to the CAIA

-- Step 1: Request access to the Data Broker Experience API and obtain the `client_id`/`client_secret` credentials.
+- Step 1: Get access to Treasury Mulesoft Exchange to view the Data Broker Experience API.
-    - **NOTE**: Ensure this step is completed by a user that will manage/own your system account.
+    - **NOTE**: Ensure Step 1 and 2 is completed by a user that will manage/own your system account.
 If that role is passed onto another, the system account can still be used but any changes to that account may result in needing to repeat this process.
+    - Visit the [Treasury Mulesoft Exchange](https://gov.anypoint.mulesoft.com/accounts/login/fs) and log in.
+        - If you reach a page that says "an entitlement request as been submitted to enable privileged access", then wait the following day or two for your access to be approved.
+    - Once you're able to log in to the Treasury Mulesoft Exchange, visit the [Data Broker Experience API](https://gov.anypoint.mulesoft.com/exchange/bdc8b2f6-1876-4267-8ab1-cc4ccab4d7b8/data-act-broker-experience-api/minor/1.0/).
+        - If you reach a forbidden page, reach out to the Service Desk that you need viewing access to the Data Broker Experience API.
+They will let you know when access has been granted.
+    - When you're able to visit the Data Broker Experience API, move onto Step 2.
+- Step 2: Request access to the Data Broker Experience API and obtain the `client_id`/`client_secret` credentials.
     - Go to the [Data Broker Experience API](https://gov.anypoint.mulesoft.com/exchange/bdc8b2f6-1876-4267-8ab1-cc4ccab4d7b8/data-act-broker-experience-api/minor/1.0/).
     - You will be prompted to log into CAIA with your PIV.
     - Once on the main page, you will see **"Request Access"** on the top right side.